 Use a spray lubricant

-Many people swear by using a spray lubricant such as MO-DECK to keep the grass from sticking.
-But WD-40 or even nonstick cooking spray—applied heavily—will work.
+Many people swear by using a spray lubricant such as MO-DECK to keep grass from sticking.
 These products can also help prevent rust and make cleaning the deck easier.
-Before applying, use a plastic ice scraper to remove any accumulated clippings.
+Before applying, remove any accumulated clippings from the deck.

 Mow only when it's dry

 Grass is sticky when cut—there's no way around it.
 When you add water, cut grass can turn into a thick paste that's suitable as a building material.
 It may not always be convenient to wait until it's drier, but if you can spare the time to wait, do it.

 Keep the clippings short

 The shorter the grass clippings are, the easier it is for them to blow away from the mower.
 Cut no more than 1/3 the height of the grass.
 It's not only better for the mower deck—it's also healthier for the grass, because it leaves enough of the grass blade that the grass can keep on photosynthesizing.

 These step-by-step repair guides will help you safely fix what’s broken on your riding mower or lawn tractor.

 If you hear the solenoid click but don’t hear the starter motor spin when you turn the key, follow these steps to replace it.

 If the engine is hard to start or if the spark plug electrode is burnt or cracked, take 15 minutes to replace it.